 Most languages have a way to indicate that one thing is part of a larger one.
 Some languages use indentation (or layout) for that purpose.
 Because layout can lead to confusion, and interferes with a language being free-form, Cinnameg adopts an explicit syntax.
-You write Define ..., Define, beginning with an introductory word Define and ending with Define, meaning end-of-define.
+You write Ensure ... %Ensure, beginning with an introductory word Ensure and ending with %Ensure, meaning end-of-Ensure.
 In general, any construct whose first word begins with an upper case letter must end on a corresponding end marker.
 If it starts with Foo, it ends with %Foo.

 Explicit end-markers make it is clear where each unit of the program ends, but they are awkward for short things.
 To reduce the inconvenience, you can use a period as a replacement for the end marker.
-So you can write rather than $Define \ x = y + 1$ %Define.
+So you can write rather than Ensure x == y + 1 % Ensure.
 When you write a period, ask yourself what it stands for.
 The begin word that it matches is always capitalized.
-A semicolon ends one construct and begins another of the same kind.
-For example, when it occurs where %Define is expected, a semicolon stands for %Define Define, and z = w + 1. '''